Position No. 1

 Born and raised in Pullman, Washington, Keith moved his family to Wenatchee in 1980.
 He worked nights at Chief Wenatchee while attending classes at Wenatchee Valley College.
 Keith then worked his way up the ladder to become a forklift and line mechanic, electrician and then a self-taught computer programmer.
 Keith now works for Westmark industries as programmer and consultant.
 Westmark is very involved with product identification and data collection in the fruit industry and other packing and manufacturing businesses.

-As a newly appointed city council member, one of Keith’s goals is to reach out to the citizens of Wenatchee for their input.
+Keith’s main goal is to reach out to the citizens of Wenatchee for their input.
 “The tax payers of Wenatchee deserve a voice in how their money is spent.
 My desire is to be one of those voices for the citizens of Wenatchee.
 I encourage all citizens of Wenatchee to get involved in the future of our great city!
 I’m looking forward to hearing from all of you.”

 Keith also feels he can be a great asset in helping the city of Wenatchee get back to a position of financially stability, while continuing to provide ample safety and city appeal.
 He believes the city of Wenatchee is going to need to live conservatively for the next few years to recover from the current state of the economy and financial position Wenatchee is currently in.
 “These are tough financial times not only for the citizens of Wenatchee, but all of Washington state and America.
 Tough choices need to be made now for the future of Wenatchee, our children and generations to come.”